 This has, historically, been one of the poorest areas of London but it is also the hub of much of the city’s profits and industry.
 Over the coming months we will be exploring online all there is to see heading East from the City of London.
 Please add East London History to your internet favourites.

 Despite a difficult past, East Enders are rightfully proud of their heritage and history, much of which still survives despite major changes over the years.

 Traditionally the home of the true Londoner, the Cockney, this is an area of close communities that now reflects the melting-pot of nationalities and cultures that makes up our capital city.

 The East End sits outside of the traditional Roman boundaries of the City of London.
-Initially composed of small villages and hamlets around a Roman road leading from London to Colchester, this was an area of green and open space compared to the crowded streets of the city.
+Initially composed of small villages and hamlets around a Roman road leading from London to Colchester in Essex, this was an area of green and open space compared to the crowded streets of the city.